A. J. Derby: 2017

 On November 18, 2017, Derby was waived/injured by the Broncos with a shoulder injury and was placed on injured reserve.
 He was released with an injury settlement on November 28, 2017.

 Miami Dolphins

 On November 29, 2017, Derby was claimed off waivers by the Miami Dolphins.
 Upon arrival, head coach Adam Gase named Derby the fourth tight end on the Dolphins' depth chart, behind Julius Thomas, Anthony Fasano, and MarQueis Gray.
 On December 24, 2017, Derby made his Dolphins' debut after Julius Thomas was place on injured reserve.
-He caught one pass for 11-yards in the Dolphins' 29–13 loss at the Kansas City Chiefs.
+He caught one pass for 11-yards in the Dolphins' 29–13 loss at the Chiefs.

 On December 4, 2018, Derby was placed on injured reserve with a foot injury.

 New Orleans Saints

-On August 7, 2019, Derby was signed by the New Orleans Saints.
+On August 7, 2019, Derby was signed by the Saints.
 He was released during final roster cuts on August 30, 2019.

-Derby had a tryout with the Saints on August 17, 2020.